 small angle neutron scattering

-- Proteomic and lipidomic analysis of SMALPed assemblies including the metabolon
+- Proteomic and lipid analysis of the SMALP'd metabolon

-Join us for the next meeting which includes a practical workshop and open discussion of SMALP protocols
+Join us for the next meeting which includes talks from a diverse array of experts and a practical session on SMALP protocols and R&D priorities for the next year.

 In the meantime feel free to discuss below.